 Expats will find that agriculture is the most dominant economic sector in Cambodia.
 Other booming industries include textiles, construction and garments.
 Tourism is the fastest-growing industry in Cambodia, with an influx of Japanese and South Korean tourists each year.
 Expats who are fluent in Khmer or another Asian language will have an advantage when trying to secure a role in this sector.

 Teaching English is also a popular choice among expats.
 As schools prefer to meet the teacher before offering them the job, going to schools personally to submit one's CV can be a more fruitful process.

 Finding a job in Cambodia

-The English-language newspapers, such as the Phnom Penh Post and Cambodia Daily, have a wide array of job listings.
+The English-language newspapers, such as the Phnom Penh Post and Cambodia Daily, publish an array of job listings.
 Alternatively, the internet is always a valuable resource when looking for jobs.
-For a fee, expats can also consult a recruitment agency in order to enlist the help of an expert.
+For a fee, expats can also consult a recruitment agency to enlist the help of an expert.